R127/R134 (New York City Subway car)

 The cars were built to the specifications of the subway's A Division (numbered routes), which are slightly narrower than those of the B Division (lettered routes), and are similar to the R62 and R62A passenger cars used on the A Division.
 However, they can be found on either division and are used as garbage train motors.
 They are not air-conditioned and instead have axiflow fans, resulting in these cars frequently replaced by air-conditioned passenger cars used on garbage trains in summer.

-The ten R127s are numbered EP001 to EP010, while the eight R134s are numbered EP011 to EP018.
-The two types are essentially identical to each other, with only a few cosmetic differences.